What is the Finished Opening for a Bifold Door?

 How much clearance do bifold doors need?

-Most bifold doors need about 1/8 to 1/4 inch of clearance on the sides and 1/2 inch at the top for the track.
+Most bifold doors need about 1/8 inch of clearance at the top and 1/4 inch on each side, per manufacturer installation charts like Masonite’s.
 Check your door’s instructions for exact measurements, as they can vary.

 Do bifold doors work with carpeted floors?